Thyroidectomy: Variants

+Traditionally, the thyroid has been removed through a neck incision that leaves a permanent scar.
+More recently, minimally invasive and "scarless" approaches such as transoral thyroidectomy have become popular in some parts of the world.
+These approaches have been associated with reduced pain and better quality of life in some studies.
+There are a few centers of excellence in the United States that perform this surgery often, while most centers do not routinely offer remote access surgery.
+Traditional thyroid surgery is a common procedure, performed over 100,000 times per year.

 A thyroidectomy should not be confused with a thyroidotomy (thyrotomy), which is a cutting into (‑otomy) the thyroid, not a removal (‑ectomy, literally “out-cutting”) of it.
 A thyroidotomy can be performed to get access for a median laryngotomy, or to perform a biopsy.
 (Although technically a biopsy involves removing some tissue, it is more frequently categorized as an ‑otomy than an ‑ectomy because the volume of tissue removed is minuscule.)

-Traditionally, the thyroid has been removed through a neck incision that leaves a permanent scar.
-More recently, minimally invasive and "scarless" approaches such as transoral thyroidectomy have become popular in some parts of the world.
-In the United States, over 100,000 procedures are performed yearly as it is a common procedure.

 Uses

 Thyroidectomy is used in the treatment of: